samvpillay-Tester/BB_QA_17Sep2021/1.Manual_Test_Cases/ReadMe.md

 or is able to deliverately overwhelm the system (with approval to do so) Actual Results: Tests only carried out at low levels
 - Test Status – Pass/Fail: Incomplete

+### Test Case ID: #BB_QA_Test_0014
+Test Scenario: Undertake security re-testing of risks identified from alerts Test Steps: (On-demand manual security testing for identified medium and high level alerts)

+-Only when required to do so and when a security patch is available for testing (Optional step) Clear down most of the data via -UI_Automation Spec file: _dataPrepDeleteAllItems.ts The tester follows the instruction in the ReadMe file to execute the required script(s) .\5.Security_Testing\ReadMe.md
+The tester executes the required script(s) individually and reports back with the results on completion

+Prerequisites: ZAP Proxy installed.
+ZAP Proxy script(s) from the the SecOps \ Application Security team

+Test Data: Previous security vulnerability report for known alerts Expected/Intended Results: Tester is unable to see the related alert following the require security patch(es) Actual Results: Script results include: <alert>X-Frame-Options Header Not Set</alert>
+- Test Status – Pass/Fail: Fail (no patch deployed or detected)